Uasu-Finance/dlc-stack/wallet/README.md

 ```

 #### Production Build
-As mentioned in the [generate-key](#generate-a-key) section, you can build a binary for production like this:
+You can build a binary for production like this:
 `cargo build --release --bins --target-dir .` Then run the following:
 ```sh
 $ BITCOIN_NETWORK=[network] BLOCKCHAIN_INTERFACE_URL=[...] <etc>  ./router-wallet